VakeDomen/HiveCore/README.md

 # 4. Architecture & Components

-Below is a high-level overview of the key components:

 *   **NodeServer**
     Listens for worker node connections running Ollama.
 Each node is required to authenticate.
 Once authenticated, tasks can be dispatched to it.